ckoenigs/PharMeBINet/mapping_and_merging_into_hetionet/reactome/Readme.md

                 This has the same steps as BP mapping only with MF.

 The cypher-shell integrates the mapped information and the new nodes.
-Next, the cypher-shell integrates with another cypher file the nodes of ReactionLikeEvent (reaction, polymerization, depolymerization, black box event, failed reaction), Regulation and MolecularComplex.
-But only human and such have PubMed ids.
+Next, the cypher-shell integrates with another cypher file the nodes of ReactionLikeEvent (reaction, polymerization, depolymerization, black box event, failed reaction), Regulation, and MolecularComplex.
+But only humans and such have PubMed IDs.

-The next program prepares the edges between ReactionLikeEvent and disease/pathway/ReactionLikeEvent/CC/BP.
+The next program prepares the edges between ReactionLikeEvent (RLE) and disease/pathway/ReactionLikeEvent/CC/BP.
                 First, generate the cypher file.
                 For each RLE-label-relationship type, the same steps are done.
                                First, generate the TSV file for the pair.